-Employee Motivation Day takes place on 25th February, so we speak to three times Olympic medalist and motivational speaker Roger Black who is working alongside Argos for Business, as part of the campaign to put motivation to the forefront of business thinking and champion creative ways of engaging staff.
+Employee Motivation Day takes place on 25th February, so we speak to three times Olympic medalist and motivational speaker Roger Black who is working alongside Argos for Business, as part of the campaign to put employee motivation to the forefront of business thinking and champion creative ways of engaging staff.

-Using his experiences in the sporting arena and translating this into the workplace, Roger Black offers these top motivation tips to small business owners:
+Using his experiences in the sporting arena and translating this into the workplace, Roger Black offers these top employee motivation tips to small business owners:

 1. Give your employees more responsibility

 In 1991, Team GB won a gold medal for the 4×400 metre relay team in the World Championships.
-In a brave move, and instead of listening to the Coach, we made the decision to change the running order the night before the race, and that decision ultimately resulted in a gold medal.
+In a brave move, and instead of listening to the coach, we made the decision to change the running order the night before the race, and that decision ultimately resulted in a gold medal.
 The final for this race is still considered one of the biggest upsets in athletics, and is talked about regularly.